kfcpaladin/sze-the-game/README.md

 2. Introduces subclasses to the ADVCharacter used in master/nub to offer specialisation
 3. Uses an updated renpy engine to [*renpy-6.99.13*](https://www.renpy.org/dl/6.99.13/)
 4. Added redirectable music and sfx directories
+5. Added quests, inventory, items and a diary

 ## Game directory layout